Ada Huja: Future

 Plans for the future of Ada Huja vary.
 A company Eko Zona Ada Huja was founded to transform it into the future recreational zone, with marina, large shopping malls, facilities for water sports and sport terrains, though not much has been done.
 The company still receives large quantities of garbage, earth and rubble which is used to stabilize the marsh in the central part and for continuing filling up of the Rukavac.
-In the current fashion of giving foreign names (especially a series of 'cities') to the newly built areas of Belgrade, this one, projected for 2008-2010, is supposed to be called Dunav City (Dunav is Serbian for the Danube).
+In the current fashion of giving foreign names (especially a series of 'cities') to the newly built areas of Belgrade, this one, projected for 2008–2010, is supposed to be called Dunav City (Dunav is Serbian for the Danube).
 The Faculty of Architectury however proposed the name Vilingrad ("fairy town").
 The project was scrapped later.

 However, this may be in collision with the General Urbanistic Plan (GUP) of Belgrade, as the city government plans to construct another bridge over the Danube from Ada Huja which would intensify the traffic.
 Also a railway is supposed to be conducted through the area and over the new bridge, with the Belgrade's future main loco-freight railway station to be located in Ada Huja.

 Still, despite constant announcements from the city government that Ada Huja will be turned into another Ada Ciganlija, a green area and a recreational hub for this part of Belgrade, that the bridge will be built, etc., except for some works on the quay along the Danube, as of 2019 nothing has been done.
 Apart from the lack of fundings and general indifference of the city bureaucracy, there are other problems.
-Port of Belgrade, which was acquired by the Serbian tycoon Milan Beko, claims ownership of the entire city’s right bank of the Danube, including the entire Ada Huja.
-City has been suing the Port for years, where one court would decide that city is the owner, and than the higher court would say differently and so on.
+Port of Belgrade, which was acquired by the Serbian tycoon Milan Beko, claims ownership of the entire city's right bank of the Danube, including the entire Ada Huja.
+City has been suing the Port for years, where one court would decide that city is the owner, and then the higher court would say differently and so on.
 Another major problem is state of the soil in Ada Huja.
 Consisting of decades old layers of garbage, pressed down and occasionally mixed with dirt, the soil is full of methane and before any construction on it, it has to be remediated, as placing a house on such a ground would be like placing it atop the bomb.